Partnerships & Joint Ventures

 Land contributed at an agreed-upon value

-A development partner and/or operator brought into the deal
+A development partner and/or operator added to the team

-Everyone participating in fees and/or promote in ways that reflect actual contributions and risk
+Everyone participates in fees and promote based on real contributions and risk

 Co-GP / Co-Investment

-I join as a co-GP or co-investor alongside a sponsor or operating partner.
+I join as a co-GP or co-investor alongside a sponsor or operator.

-The deal is in industrial, flex, commercial, or land development
+The deal is industrial, flex, commercial, or land development

 There’s a clear role for local expertise, deal sourcing, or development advisory